szepeviktor/RootFiles/README.md

 ### Other root files

 - If users are allowed to upload files to any directory use an upload warning file found in `/_File upload warning`
+- Site verification files for Google, Bing and Baidu
 - PHP user configuration `.user.ini` http://php.net/manual/en/configuration.file.per-user.php
 - Apache httpd directory configuration `.htaccess` (with rewrite rules, security, compression, browser cache etc. settings)